AU-Biocommons/genome-annotation/terraform-nectar/README.md

 - Provider: OpenStack (Nectar)
 - State: keep out of Git (remote backend recommended)
-- Configuration: non-secret variables are versioned; never commit credentials (including the `openrc.sh` file).
+- Configuration: non-secret variables are versioned; never commit credentials (including the `apollo-openrc.sh` file).

 ## Prerequisites

 1) Terraform installed from OS distro or inside a virtual environment.
-2) OpenStack credentials exported to shell with `source openrc.sh`, using the RC file obtained from Nectar for the Apollo tenancy.
-Requires entering your Nectar API password password.
+2) OpenStack credentials exported to shell with `source apollo-openrc.sh`, using the RC file obtained from Nectar for the Apollo tenancy.
+Requires entering your Nectar API password.
 3) Network prerequisite (manual):
 - Internal network `apollo-internal-network` with subnet `192.168.0.0/24` must exist before applying these configs.
 - Public networking and floating IPs should be available in the project.